 Even as I type this I’m thinking about how our spring has gotten off to a chilly start.
 Haven’t we had enough?!
 I want to get out outside.
 Kids want to run in the park!
 Hike a trail!
 Get out and explore!
 Aren’t you ready for New Jersey spring activities to try with the kids and teens?

 Putting the last few days aside spring brings nearly perfect weather across New Jersey.
 Most days are not too hot or not too cold.
-And after being inside way too much these past two years I’m ready to get out and do things like these New Jersey spring activities.
+I’m so ready to get out and do things like these New Jersey spring activities.

 New Jersey is ready as well.
-There are so many things to do this spring in New Jersey and so many of those activities have been restricted for the last two years.
+There are so many New Jersey spring activities.
 Attractions are reopening and opening earlier than normal.
 Popular events are returning.
 New events and attractions have ‘sprung up’ as well.

 From spring break trips to animal adventures, from opening days at New Jersey’s minor league baseball teams to gardens to admire, from flower-picking festivals to hunts for Easter eggs, from lighthouses waiting to be climbed to much much more, we’ve got LOTS of ways for you to have fun with your kids this spring.
 It’s time to have a fantastic with these New Jersey spring activities.